w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

-* define text alternatives that present equivalent information as that contained in informative images using the following methodss:
+* define text alternatives that present equivalent information as that contained in informative images using the following methods:
   * boilerplate descriptions that would then be completed and maintained through the development and authoring phases
   * adjacent textual information to complement images and icons, for example in a news headline
   * text alternatives that describe the information conveyed by images